 Unfortunately my watch ran out of battery shortly after Pas de la Vache, so I don’t really have a clear idea where the time went compared to schedule, but I arrived at Lac du Poursollet at 00:30 and I recall not really enjoying the descent too much.
 One of the people at the aid station saw the Australian flag on my race number and said “Oh, an actual Australian, they’ll be so excited to have you, not a fake Australian like me” — so I explained that I was no more Australian than him!
 He helped me with my bottles and told me where I was in relation to cutoffs (7 hours buffer) and told me that the descent to Riouperoux was very hard and that I should take care and take it slowly.

 From Lac du Poursollet we went over Pas de l’Enviou, which was another climb that felt a lot bigger than it was (but probably wasn’t any bigger).
 The route from there to Chalets de la Barrière was a bit more runnable but there still seemed to be a lot of ascents in what was supposed to be a 2km downhill section and it definitely felt a lot longer than 2km.
-After filling my bottles I wished I’d brought along some gloves (which weren’t mandatory).
+After filling my bottles I wished I’d brought along some gloves (which weren’t mandatory)

-My final section that night was down to Riouperoux — 5km of descent down rocky, slippery, screey switchbacks.
+My final section for the day was down to Riouperoux — 5km of descent down rocky, slippery, screey switchbacks.
 I didn’t feel able to run almost any of this section, and on one of the times I did try running my left foot slipped off the path and I somehow tumbled onto my front, bashing my left thumb against my walking pole, hitting my face on the ground.
 My right knee felt a little niggly as a result but it could have been a lot worse.
 The biggest knock was probably to my confidence which was already pretty bad on the descents.
 For a lot of the descent I could see the lights of Riouperoux in the far distance below and it just felt like it took a really long time — even when we got to the road at the bottom of the hill, it must have been another km to the checkpoint!

 Continued in part two…